Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé (TBD){{< /staticref >}}.
 ---

 I am a PhD Biostatistics student and a graduate student researcher at UCLA.
 My current research focuses on joint models for longitudinal and time-to-event data for personalized medicine, i.e., predicting patients' survival probabilities that are dynamically updated as additional information is recorded.
 My long-term goal is to contribute to realizing an extended healthy lifespan in Japan, as both a biostatistician and a business developer.
-In addition to my academic pursuits, I am into keeping fit in order to live up to the age of 150.
+In addition to my academic pursuits, I am into keeping fit to live up to the age of 150.

 This picture was drawn by my wife, an illustrator (her [instagram](https://www.instagram.com/satoko_artwork/)).